lazercaveman/obsidian-firefly-theme/README.md

 ## 📓 Typography
 This theme uses the [Inter](https://rsms.me/inter/) and [JetBrains Mono](https://jetbrains.com/mono) fonts.
 For the best experience, I recommend installing these fonts onto your local machine.

-## 📦 About this Version
-This is the first version of the Firefly Theme, and some things may not be implemented yet - it works for me at the moment.
-If you're missing something, feel free to open up an issue to discuss possible changes.

 ## 🥳 Credits
 This theme is inspired and more or less a mix of